ansergeyg/drupaltest/README.md

 3) If you don't want to install all that separately you can use docker-compose.
 Run ahoy up

 4) If you need to change drupal version then update composer.json (currently drupal/core is 9.5)

+##If you need to add more configuration options during the installation of the clean drupal website

+you need to edit two files:

+1) robo.yml (add more options here)
+2) RoboFile.php (increase $ACTUAL_OPTIONS_SIZE respectively)